mribasEngloba/englobity/README.md

 > npm install

-then, go to the project you want to try this package and run this commands.
+once all dependencies installed, go to the project you want to try this package and run this commands.

 > npm insta <local-englobity-path<l>>/englobity